Rogger/arduino-nrf8001/README.md

 # nRF8001 support for Arduino

-This is a work in progress.
 Most of the functionality of the nRF8001 chip is implemented, but not all commands and interactions have been fully tested.

+## UART
+This fork adds an example UART application for the nRF8001 CX chip version.
+The CX version is older compared to the DX.
+I tested this example with the nrf80001 CX module from Olimex.
+Use the nrfURT app from Nordic's website with your iOS/Android device for tests.

 ## Installation